ow2-chameleon/everest/src/site/markdown/hello-everest.md

 ### The root resource

-The start point of each domain is the root resource.
+The starting point of each domain is the root resource.
 It contains all the sub resource of the domain.
 In our case the root resource is Casa.
 So let's implement your first resource !

 ```java